For more information, please visit the New Jersey Division of Elections website.

 Casting an absentee/vote-by-mail ballot:

 - NOTE: Every county must provide at least ten secure ballot drop boxes in locations readily accessible to the registered voters within that county.
-Drop boxes will be available at least 45 days prior to the election.
 The locations of the drop boxes will be provided on the county board of elections’ website, and notice will be sent to “active” registered voters.

 - NOTE: Voters may turn in only their own ballot at their polling place.

 - NOTE: Identification will be required for voters hand-delivering their ballots to the county board of elections, and a certification will be required for hand-delivery to a polling place.

 If a vote-by-mail ballot did not arrive, the voter may contact their county clerk to get a replacement ballot or they may vote in person by provisional ballot at the voter’s designated polling location on Election Day.

 New Jersey voters can vote without showing identification, with a few exceptions.

 First, a first-time voter who registered by mail and did not provide an accurate driver’s license number, non-driver identification number, the last four digits of a Social Security number, or acceptable identification at that time must present identification at the polling place on Election Day in order to vote by provisional paper ballot.
 Acceptable identification includes either a current and valid photo identification (e.g., New Jersey driver’s license, student or job identification card, store membership card, U.S. passport, military identification), or any current document with the voter’s name and address such as a bank statement, pay check, rent receipt, sample ballot, utility bill, government check, car registration, or non-photo driver’s license.